 Text: Roger and Kerr, Thin Section Mineralogy.
-Instructors: Anderson, Osborn.
+Instructors: Anderson, Bryson.

 Ge.
-6 a, b.
+106 a, b.
 PETROGRAPHY.
-10 units (2-6-2), second term; 14 units (3-6-5), third term.
+10 units (2-6-2), second and third terms.
+Prerequisites : Ge.

-Prerequisites: Ge.
 3 a, b, c, Ch.
 21 a, 23 a.

 A systematic study of rocks; the identification of their constituents by application of the polarizing microscope; interpretation of textures; problems of genesis; qualitative and quantitative classifications.
 Occasional field trips will be arranged.